 Pyloric stenosis (pronounced pie-LOR-ik sten-OH-sis) is a thickening in the muscle at the end of the stomach called the pylorus.
 The enlarged muscle can block or slow the passage of food from the stomach to the intestine.
 This can cause symptoms such as vomiting, often in a forceful way (projectile vomiting).

 Pyloric stenosis is a common problem for babies between 2 weeks and 3 months old.
 It affects about 1 in every 300 babies.

 Pyloric Stenosis at Seattle Children's

 We treat many babies with pyloric stenosis.
 We take care of 40 to 60 children with this condition every year.
-Our surgeons are experienced in performing the operation that children with pyloric stenosis need to eat well and thrive.
+Our surgeons are very experienced in doing the surgery that children with pyloric stenosis need to eat well and thrive.

 When you come to Seattle Children’s, you have a team of people to care for your child before, during and after surgery.
 Along with your child’s surgeon, you are connected with nurses, dietitians, child life specialists, social workers and others.
 We work together to meet all of your child’s healthcare needs and help your family through this experience.

 Read more about expert treatment for pyloric stenosis at Seattle Children’s.